xandramiyo/Blackjack-Broswer-Game/README.md

 ## Current Bugs

 In some cases, if the player hand has face cards, the game will incorrectly render a "player bust" message even if the sum of the hand is under 21 and will subsequently reduce the current earnings pool.

+The game also occassionally incorrectly subtracts a bet, causing the player's earning pool to be reduced by double the bet.